 B i o g r a p h y

-Jinah currently studies at Trinity Laban Conservatoire in London with pianists Sergio de Simone and Peter Tuite.
-Jinah is most grateful for the support of the Limoges Trust, Henry Wood Trust and the Worshipful Company of Skinners’, where she was awarded the title of an Atwell Scholar.
+Jinah currently studies at Trinity Laban Conservatoire in London with Sergio de Simone as a doctorate student.
+Jinah is also an artist for Concordia Foundation and is most grateful for the support of the Limoges Trust, Henry Wood Trust and the Worshipful Company of Skinners’, where she was awarded the title of an Atwell Scholar.

 "Her extraordinarily rounded performances of works by Bach, Beethoven, Chopin, Liszt and Debussy gripped from start to finish.
 This was playing of a very high class...
 I am sure Jinah is destined for an exciting career."

 - Richard Laing (Chairman of the Adjudicators at Chandos Young Musician 2011)